 Q. Is Beemster made using animal rennet?

-A. Beemster cheeses aged 10 months and younger are made using microbial rennet.
-Beemster Gouda aged 12, 18, and 26 months is made using animal (cow) rennet and is certified Halal.
+A. Beemster cheeses aged 18 months and younger are made using microbial rennet.
+Beemster Gouda cheeses aged 20 and 26 months are made using animal (cow) rennet and is certified Halal.

 Q. Are Beemster animals given artificial hormones?